tdaverse/tdarec/tests/testthat/_snaps/zzz-step-vpd-euler-characteristic-curve.md

       -- Operations
       * persistent features from a Rips filtration of: dist
-      * Euler characteristic curve of: dist_pd
+      * Euler characteristic curve of: dist

 ---